New: Republic of the Congo Holidays

 Elizabeth and her chicken, photo by Lara Luthgens

-We all laughed in shock and asked where she was taking the chicken, who seemed very calm about the ordeal and simply let Elizabeth hold her.
-Elizabeth said she was taking the chicken home to cook, as she was a volunteer from a village several hours walk away and someone had gifted her the chicken for her help.
+We were all a bit surprised at the sudden revelation and asked where she was taking the chicken.
+The chicken seemed very calm about the ordeal and simply let Elizabeth hold her.
+Elizabeth told us she was taking the chicken home to cook, as she was a volunteer from a village several hours walk away and someone had gifted her the chicken for her help.
 She was so grateful for the lift avoiding a long walk in the sand that she promised Jake (our guide and driver) his own chicken the next time he came to visit.

 After a long, dusty road back, we stopped and let Elizabeth out, and headed on down sealed roads to the next school, Nakawa Primary School.